FBI raid targets Trump attorney Michael Cohen, under scrutiny over Stormy Daniels payments

 Trump also said he did not know where Cohen got the $130,000 to pay Daniels in the days before the election.

-Fox News’ John Roberts, Kristin Brown, Serafin Gomez and The Associated Press contributed to this report.
+Fox News’ John Roberts, Kristin Brown, Serafin Gomez, Mike Arroyo and The Associated Press contributed to this report.